 Your choice of a broker is one of the essential steps of your trading journey.
 If you are serious about trading, you sooner or later won’t get around opening a brokerage account to actually start trading.
 This broker will likely be a big part of your trading and therefore it is important to pick the right broker.
-Here are some helpful tips and tricks to help you finding the best possible broker for your individual needs:
+Here are some helpful tips and tricks to help you find the best possible broker for your individual needs:

 2. Investment Products